ReproNim/reprostim/Capture/README.md

 Then you can run it from the IDE to increment build number manually or integrate it with build process (as pre-build hook) to increment build number automatically.

+## Testing

+In short words project uses CMake + CTest + Catch2 for unit testing.
+To run tests, build project and execute the following command:

+    cd Capture/build
+    ctest

+Root project and each subproject have their own tests located in the "test" directory along with CMakeList.txt and C++ sources.

+Tests build process controlled by CMake option `CTEST_ENABLED`.
+If it is set to ON (default value), tests will be built.
+If it is set to OFF, tests will be skipped (can be useful for development in IDE under some circumstances to skip tests and reduce compilation time).